kubedb/docs/docs/guides/proxysql/monitoring/using-coreos-prometheus-operator.md

 # Monitoring ProxySQL Using CoreOS Prometheus Operator

-CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to use CoreOS Prometheus operator to monitor ProxySQL deployed with KubeDB.
+CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native ways to deploy and configure the Prometheus server.
+This tutorial will show you how to use the CoreOS Prometheus operator to monitor ProxySQL deployed with KubeDB.

 ## Before You Begin